-- 1 (10) Demonstrate knowledge of common errors and 2 misconceptions about the operations and how to help students 3 learn. - (11) Demonstrate knowledge of the basic structures and problem types of word problems for all operations and proper sequencing to support student understanding of the meaning of the operations. - 8 (12) Demonstrate understanding of teaching 9 mathematics through problem solving.

-- (13) Demonstrate understanding of algebra as an established content strand in grades K-5 that supports algebraic thinking in middle school and high school. - (14) Demonstrate understanding of measurement as a continuous quantity with numerical value and its importance to the mathematically literate citizen. - (15) Understand the importance of spatial sense in students and the connection to academic success in STEM fields. - (16) Understand how to use a variety of mental computation techniques. - (17) Model, explain, and develop a variety of computational algorithms. - 23 (18) Describe and represent mathematical relationships. - (19) Practice coaching cycles. - (20) Demonstrate ability to work with adults in an educational setting.
+- (8) Understand the developmental nature of mathematics and the interconnections among mathematical concepts. - (9) Demonstrate knowledge of the phases students move through in developing fluency. - (10) Demonstrate knowledge of common errors and misconceptions about the operations and how to help students. - (11) Demonstrate knowledge of the basic structures and problem types of word problems for all operations and proper sequencing to support student understanding of the meaning of the operations. - (12) Demonstrate understanding of teaching mathematics through problem solving. - (13) Demonstrate understanding of algebra as an established content strand in grades K-5 that supports algebraic thinking in middle school and high school. - (14) Demonstrate understanding of measurement as a continuous quantity with numerical value and its importance to the mathematically literate citizen. - $\,$ (15) Understand the importance of spatial sense in students and the connection to academic success in STEM fields. - (16) Understand how to use a variety of mental computation techniques.

+- 1 (17) Model, explain, and develop a variety of computational algorithms.

+- 3 (18) Describe and represent mathematical

+4 relationships.

+- (19) Practice coaching cycles.
-1 (21) Demonstrate ability to work with school 2 administrators in disaggregating data and developing 3 strategies.

-- (22) Demonstrate ability to effectively present complex information to and engage with various stakeholders. - (e) The K-5 mathematics coach endorsement program shall prepare candidates to do all of the following: - (1) Have knowledge of historical developments in mathematics, including the contributions of underrepresented groups and diverse cultures. - (2) Use their knowledge of student diversity to affirm and support full participation and continued study of mathematics by all students.
-Student diversity includes gender, ethnicity, socioeconomic background, language, special needs, and mathematical learning styles. - (3) Use appropriate technology to support the learning of mathematics. - (4) Use appropriate formative and summative assessment methods to assess student learning and program effectiveness. - (5) Use formative assessments to monitor student learning and to adjust instructional strategies and activities. - (6) Use summative assessments to determine student achievement and to evaluate the mathematics program.
+- 6 (20) Demonstrate ability to work with adults in an educational setting. - 8 (21) Demonstrate ability to work with school 9 administrators in disaggregating data and developing 10 strategies. - (22) Demonstrate ability to effectively present complex information to and engage with various stakeholders. - (e) The K-5 mathematics coach endorsement program shall do all of the following: - (1) Prepare candidates to have knowledge of historical developments in mathematics, including the contributions of underrepresented groups and diverse cultures. - (2) Prepare candidates to use their knowledge of student diversity to affirm and support full participation and continued study of mathematics by all students.
+Student diversity includes gender, ethnicity, socioeconomic background, language, special needs, and mathematical learning styles. - 24 (3) Prepare candidates to use appropriate technology 25 to support the learning of mathematics.

+1 (4) Prepare candidates to use appropriate formative 2 and summative assessment methods to assess student learning 3 and program effectiveness.
-- 1 (7) Know when and how to use student groupings such 2 as collaborative groups, cooperative learning, and peer 3 teaching. - 4 (8) Use instructional strategies based on current research.

-- (9) Work on an interdisciplinary team and in an interdisciplinary environment. - (10) Participate actively in the professional learning community of mathematics educators. - (11) Analyze and organize data for interpretation and application. - (f) Subject to legislative appropriation, the State Superintendent of Education may establish an incentive program to provide a minimum two thousand five hundred dollar (\$2,500) annual stipend for any mathematics coach who has earned a K-5 mathematics coach endorsement.
+- (5) Prepare candidates to use formative assessments to monitor student learning and to adjust instructional strategies and activities. - (6) Prepare candidates to use summative assessments to determine student achievement and to evaluate the mathematics program. - (7) Prepare candidates to know when and how to use student groupings such as collaborative groups, cooperative learning, and peer teaching. - (8) Prepare candidates to use instructional strategies based on current research. - (9) Prepare candidates to work on an interdisciplinary team and in an interdisciplinary environment. - (10) Prepare candidates to participate actively in the professional learning community of mathematics educators. - (11) Prepare candidates to analyze and organize data for interpretation and application. - (f) Subject to legislative appropriation, the State Superintendent of Education may establish an incentive program to provide a minimum two thousand five hundred dollar (\$2,500) annual stipend for any mathematics coach who has earned a K-5 mathematics coach endorsement.

-Section 15. (a) Beginning October 1, 2022, the State Superintendent of Education shall convene a working group to create the Alabama Instructional Leadership Framework, applicable to all K-5 administrators.
-The State Superintendent of Education shall utilize an external partner to facilitate the working group.
-Implementation of the Alabama Instructional Leadership Framework shall begin August 1, 2023.
-The State Superintendent of Education shall ensure the working group membership is inclusive and reflects the racial, gender, geographic, urban, rural, and economic diversity of the state.
+- Section 15. (a) Beginning October 1, 2022, the State Superintendent of Education shall convene a working group to create the Alabama Instructional Leadership Framework, applicable to all K-5 administrators.
+The State Superintendent shall utilize an external partner to facilitate this work.
+Implementation of the Alabama Instructional Leadership - 8 (b) The framework shall include, but not be limited 9 to, all of the following: